daniel5151/compressed-emoji-shortcodes/README.md

 _Alt Title: Why Perfect Hash Functions are Magic_

+**NOTE:** This is still a WIP.
+I'm still hacking around with crunching things down even more (e.g: instead of storing emoji as strings, I'll store them in a compacted `u64`-backed representation).
+Oh, and the writeup still needs some work as well, obviously.

 ## Building and Running

 At the moment, building this library requires running a \*nix OS with `curl` installed (to download the emoji database as part of the build process).